DigitalMachinist/CLIMachs/docs/init-config.md

 ## Description

-Init clear gets or sets configuration variables that control how Init behaves for all players in the campaign.
+Init config gets or sets configuration variables that control how Init behaves for all players in the campaign.

 To set a variable to a new value, include the key of the variable followed by its new value in your command (e.g. ```init config announceTurns true```).